JakeWharton/ActionBarSherlock/BUILDING.md

 If you want to use the Eclipse development environment the easiest route is to import the root of the repository as a Maven project.
-Eclipse will automatically detect and import the library as well as all of the samples as individual projects with their correct dependencies.
+Eclipse will automatically detect and import the library as well as all of the handlers and samples as individual projects with their correct dependencies.

 Make sure you have the latest version of the [m2eclipse plugin][1] installed as well as [m2eclipse-android-integration][2].